Takeda Nobushige: Personal life

 He is also known as Takeda Tenkyū (Tenkyū being another rank he held).
 Nobushige became an important Takeda general and led large forces on several occasions.
 In 1544, Shingen had a rebellion on his hands.
-As part of his punitive effort he sent Nobushige to capture Fujisawa Yorichika's Kōjinyama castle.
+As part of his punitive effort, he sent Nobushige to capture Fujisawa Yorichika's Kōjinyama castle.
 (He probably succeeded, though sources differ).
 Katsurao castle, main castle of Murakami Yoshikiyo, fell to Nobushige and Takeda Yoshinobu in 1553.
-This drove Yoshikiyo to Uesugi Kenshin and was really the last significant act before the start of the Kawanakajima campaigns proper.
+This drove Yoshikiyo to fleet to Uesugi Kenshin and was really the last significant act before the start of the Kawanakajima campaigns proper.
 It was in 4th battle of Kawanakajima, this last battle that Takeda Nobushige gave up his life.

 Sanada Yukimura's initial name was, in fact, Sanada Nobushige, named after this very person.

 In popular culture

 Noritoshi Kashima portrayed Nobushige in NHK's 2006 Taiga drama.